 The third unit’s topic is: Jewish Families: Historical, Traditional & Contemporary.

-Our innovative supplemental school starts its third unit on Sunday, January 21, 2018.
+Our innovative supplemental school starts its fourth unit on Sunday, March 25, 2018.

 We will introduce these topics through a variety of activities including reading, drama, arts and crafts, music and writing.
 We will incorporate Hebrew vocabulary throughout these sessions.
 Our goal is for all children who go through the year to gain a sense of Jewish identity through learning about our stories, how we organize time, and other themes.
 Parents may enrol their children in one, several or, ideally, all of the five-week units.